civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** Paragraph (c) of the definition **court** in subsection 71(2) of the `Customs Act` is replaced by the following:

-    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland **and Labrador**, in Yukon and **in** the Northwest Territories, the Supreme Court,
+    in the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, in Yukon and in the Northwest Territories, the Supreme Court,

   **(2)** The definition **court** in subsection 71(2) of the Act is amended by adding "and" at the end of paragraph (d) and by repealing paragraph (f).